-- Dementia may be considered a disability as defined within the Equality Act 2010. - Focusing on an employee's abilities and what they can do is reported as helpful in making adjustments and planning support. - Some examples of 'reasonable adjustments' which have supported people with dementia to continue employment post diagnosis include: - / Flexible working, such as altered shift patterns, reduced hours, working from home. - / Memory aids, e.g. online calendars, providing written information and instructions. - / Technology, e.g. mobile phones, voice recognition technology etc. - / Environmental adaptations to reduce noise and distractions
+- Dementia can be considered a disability as defined within the Equality Act 2010. - Under the Equality Act 2010 employers have a responsibility to make 'reasonable adjustments' to an individuals' work environment or job description to support them to continue employment. - Focusing on an employee's abilities and what they can do is reported as helpful in making adjustments and planning support. - Some examples of 'reasonable adjustments' which have supported people with dementia to continue employment post diagnosis include: - / Flexible working, such as altered shift patterns, reduced hours, working from home. - / Adaptations to job descriptions. - / Memory aids, e.g. online calendars, providing written information and instructions. - / Technology, e.g. mobile phones, voice recognition technology etc. - / Environmental adaptations to reduce noise and distractions.